-Here we use version 1.0.5 of the Community Earth System Model (CESM) with WACCM-D, in a similar configuration to that used by Andersson et al. (2016).
-Version 4 of WACCM is used as described in (Marsh et al., 2013).
-The model was run at $1.95^{\circ} \times 2.5^{\circ}$ latitude×longitude resolution with 88 pressure levels between the ground and the top altitude of 6×10^{-6} hPa (≈ 140 km).
-The model is configured in specified dynamics mode, i.e., surface pressure and horizontal winds and temperatures up to 50 km were constrained to NASA's Modern-Era Retrospective Analysis for Research and Applications (MERRA) (Rienecker et al., 2011).
-The standard EPP input includes precipitation in the auroral regions by electrons with a characteristic energy of 2 keV and a Maxwellian energy distribution as well as ionization due to solar protons at energies between 1 and 300 MeV.
-In addition, we applied ionization due to galactic cosmic rays (GCR) from the Nowcast of Atmospheric Ionizing Radiation for Aviation Safety (NAIRAS) model (http://sol.spacenvironment.net/ nairas/).
-Compared to the CMIP6 GCR ionization rates, which are calculated with a Monte Carlo method (Usoskin et al., 2010), NAIRAS ionization rates are about a factor two lower in the stratosphere (Jackman et al., 2016).
+Here we use CESM version 1.0.5 with WACCM-D, similar to the setup used by Andersson et al. (2016).
+Our WACCM version is 4, for more details on the model see Marsh et al. (2013).
+The model was run at 1.95°×2.5° latitude×longitude resolution with 88 pressure levels between the ground and the top altitude of 6×10-6 hPa (≈140 km).
+The specified dynamics configuration was used, i.e. surface pressure and horizontal winds and temperatures up to 50 km were taken from NASA's Modern-Era Retrospective Analysis for Research and Applications (MERRA) (Rienecker et al., 2011).
+Standard EPP input includes precipitation in the auroral regions by electrons with a characteristic energy of 2 keV and a Maxwellian energy distribution as well as ionization due to solar protons at energies between 1 and 300 MeV.
+In addition, we apply ionization due to galactic cosmic rays from the NAIRAS model as described by Jackman et al. (2016).